-A warm welcome to the new Choral Section Leaders of Church of the Epiphany
+Introducing the New Choral Section Leaders of the Epiphany Choir!

 Andy Danh is a NYC-based singer/actor/musician.
 Originally from Atlanta, Andy is a graduate of Shorter College where he studied voice with Linda Lister.
 A member Actor’s Equity Association, Andy holds a private voice/piano/guitar studio in Queens.
 Previous appearances and credits include national tours of The King and I and Miss Saigon, Theater of the Stars, Kansas City Starlight, Wolf Trap, North Shore Music Theatre, Actor’s Express, Stage Door Players (Woody Award nominee for Best Actor), Pan Asian Repertory Theater, Carnegie Hall, Lincoln Center, and the Kennedy Center.
 Andy is a champion of new work and is best known for his collaborations with Baayork Lee, the National Asian Artist Project, the 52nd Street Project, and writer/composer Marcus Yi appearing on multiple recordings, staged readings, productions, and galas including NAAP’s Discover: New Musical series, Songmaking at the 52nd Street Project, BRICLab Brooklyn, The Daughter’s Collective, and 2017 TEDxBroadway presentation of Kids and Adults, Making Art Together as Equal Partners.
 As a singer/musician, Andy has worked with Robert Shaw’s Atlanta Symphony Orchestra and Chorus, National Broadway Chorus, NAAP Broadway Community Chorus, Meridian Chorale, and served as Vocal Mentor for the National Children’s Chorus.
 Andy has previously served at Park Avenue Christian Church in NYC, Glenn Memorial United Methodist Church, St. Brigid Catholic Church, and St Luke’s Episcopal Church.
 Andy’s vocal and his Fender Telecaster “Blondie”can be heard at various studios across Manhattan and Brooklyn.